 .
 Healthy food and gentle exercise make for a sensible approach.

 Check with your doctor or pharmacist about whether any medications that you or your partner take – including herbal tonics or tablets – have side effects that could make it hard to care for your baby.
 This might include anything that causes drowsiness, affects your balance or affects your reflexes – for example, when driving a car.

 Now that you’re caring for a newborn, you’ll need to plan who’ll look after the baby if you’re drinking alcohol or taking medication that can make you drowsy or affect your balance.
-For example, you might want to ask your partner to get up to the baby if you’re going to have more than a couple of alcoholic drinks.

 Alcohol and smoking

 Australian guidelines say that no more than two standard alcoholic drinks each day is a healthy level.

 Smoking puts your baby at higher risk of sudden unexpected death in infancy (SUDI) including sudden infant death syndrome (SIDS) and fatal sleeping accidents.
 It’s best for you and your baby to be in a smoke-free environment.